SirajDhanani/Simple-Quotes-android-app/README.md

 # QuotesViewPager
- Quotify is a quote app in which i have added animated view pagers with simple and clean user interface.
+ Quotify is a simple and clean app with added quotes in it. i have added animated view pager with local database so that it can work offline. i have also added a sharing functionality so that user can share the quote via any social platform